Diurnal temperature variation: Temperature lag

-Temperature lag is an important factor in diurnal temperature variation: peak daily temperature generally occurs after noon, as air keeps net absorbing heat even after noon, and similarly minimum daily temperature generally occurs substantially after midnight, indeed occurring during early morning in the hour around dawn, since heat is lost all night long.
+Temperature lag, also known as thermal inertia, is an important factor in diurnal temperature variation.
+Peak daily temperature generally occurs after noon, as air keeps absorbing net heat for a period of time from morning through noon and some time thereafter.
+Similarly, minimum daily temperature generally occurs substantially after midnight, indeed occurring during early morning in the hour around dawn, since heat is lost all night long.
 The analogous annual phenomenon is seasonal lag.

-As the solar energy strikes the Earth's surface each morning, a shallow 1–3 cm layer of air directly above the ground is heated by conduction.
+As solar energy strikes the Earth's surface each morning, a shallow 1–3 cm layer of air directly above the ground is heated by conduction.
 Heat exchange between this shallow layer of warm air and the cooler air above is very inefficient.
-On a warm summer's day, for example, air temperatures may vary by 16.5 C-change from just above the ground to waist height.
-Incoming solar radiation exceeds outgoing heat energy for many hours after noon and equilibrium is usually reached from 3–5 p.m. but this may be affected by a variety of different things such as large bodies of water, soil type and cover, wind, cloud cover/water vapor, and moisture on the ground.
+On a warm summer's day, for example, air temperatures may vary by 16.5 C-change from just above the ground to chest height.
+Incoming solar radiation exceeds outgoing heat energy for many hours after noon and equilibrium is usually reached from 3–5 p.m., but this may be affected by a variety of factors such as large bodies of water, soil type and cover, wind, cloud cover/water vapor, and moisture on the ground.

 Differences in variation

 Diurnal temperature variations are greatest very near Earth's surface.
-The Tibetan and Andean Plateaus present one of the largest differences in daily temperature on the planet.
+The Tibetan and Andean Plateaus present one of the largest differences in daily temperature on the planet, as does the Western US and the western portion of southern Africa.